 As much as we love our annual Christmas Day blowout, it’s not an easy job.
-Ensuring will be no dry turkey or overboiled Brussels, here at Eating In London, we’ve taken things into our own hands to share the top tips and tricks to make a delicious christmas dinner from some of the top chefs in London.
+Ensuring will be no dry turkey or overboiled Brussels, here at Eating In London, we’ve taken things into our own hands to share top tips and tricks to make a delicious christmas dinner from some of London’s top chefs.

 From spicing up your turkey to knowing how to bring out the best in your Brussels, see below the top kitchen tips and tricks the top chefs in London have shared with us, so you can perfect your christmas dinner this year.

 The next day Carlo told us to take the turkey out of the fridge 30 minutes before you want to cook it before massaging in the left-over marinade from the day before.
 His next steps include ‘placing a whole onion and orange inside the turkey to help keep it moist before roasting in the oven at 160 for 4.5-5 hours.
 His other trick to help develop a nice crispy skin is to ‘whack the oven to 200 degrees for the final 10 minutes, before leaving to rest for 10-15 minutes.’